The different approaches to transitioning

 Those who choose to undertake a medical transition might begin with puberty blockers and hormone treatments (taking hormones of a different sex) during adolescence.
 In adulthood, some individuals choose to undergo gender affirmation surgery, which may involve modifying facial features, modifying the voice, augmenting or removing breast tissue and/or altering genitalia, and other procedures to bring a person's outward physical appearance in alignment with their gender identity.

 A person’s gender identity does not depend on any particular transition.
 In other words, an individual does not need to transition in order to lay claim to being transgender.
-In fact, there are many transgender people who don’t transition at all, or who transition selectively—that is, they only express their gender identity openly in situations where they feel it is safe to do so.
+In fact, there are many transgender people who don’t transition at all, or who transition selectively—that is, they only express their gender identity openly in situations where they feel it is comfortable and safe to do so.

 Check out this article from GoodTherapy to learn more about the process that transgender persons go through to affirm their identities.